Exercise 1. Mutation intensity and its impact on the optimization process

 Order:

-Are clones possible:
+Are clones possible and why:

 Question 4